Dr. Nicole Valenzuela Department of Ecology, Evolution, and Organismal Biology

 251 Bessey Hall.
 Ames, IA 50011

-A PhD position is available starting Fall 2013 or anytime thereafter.
-Students interested on evolutionary biology, sex determination, evo-devo, or chromosome evolution are invited to apply.
+GRADUATE POSITIONS Multiple PhD positions are available.
+Students interested in evolutionary biology, sex determination, evo-devo, chromosome evolution, and climate change, are invited to apply.
 For details and requirements click here.

 Why do organisms vary so remarkably in the ways they produce males and females ?
 Our work focuses on comparative evolutionary and ecological genomics related to the evolution of developmental pathways, particularly those that underlie the development of the sexual phenotype.